iso-radio/what-or-whom-we-love/README.md

 ![example](example.png "example")

 ### Abstract
 Easy rainbow text for friends and allies!
+Here's an [example](https://mwvd.github.io/what-or-whom-we-love/example.html)!

 Based on the colours from Gilbert Baker's 1979 updated rainbow flag design.
 You can read a bit more about the history of the design and what it means from [this article on Wikipedia](https://en.wikipedia.org/wiki/Rainbow_flag_%28LGBT_movement%29).